sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 category: how-to-payments
 ingress:
-  In some cases, you might want to remove Stripe integrations or even all the payments from FTW.
+  In some cases, you might want to remove Stripe integrations or even all the payments from Sharetribe Web Template.
 This article gives you a starting point for these customizations.
 published: true
 ---